Published 03 Sep 2018

 Can Pensioners Get a Mortgage?

-In recent years, after the mortgage industry underwent an overhaul in 2015, borrowers over the age of 50 found it increasingly difficult to get their mortgage application approved.
-The reason for that was an industry overhaul that took place in 2015 through a process called the Mortgage Market Review.
+The mortgage industry underwent an overhaul in 2015, through a process called the Mortgage Market Review, which meant borrowers over the age of 50 found it increasingly difficult to get their mortgage application approved.
 The Mortgage Market Review's principal purpose was to introduce safeguards to ensure lenders acted responsibly and to remove some of the risky lending practices associated with the banking crisis in 2007.
 In the process they made life increasingly difficult for older borrowers.

 Thankfully, there are signs that the industry is becoming more accommodating to older borrowers once again.
 This might have something to do with our ageing population - it's been estimated that over a quarter of the population will be 65 or older by 2034.
 Meanwhile, Age UK, has recently highlighted that the number of people aged 100 years and over in the UK has risen by 72% over the past decade.

 Lenders are now beginning to understand that older borrowers are a group large enough not to be ignored.

 There are many reasons why older people would wish to get a mortgage; a high divorce rate among people in their 50s means that many of them will be in the market for a new home.
 Some may wish to remortgage.
 And then there are those who are currently in their thirties and forties but find that the only way of getting onto the property ladder is to take a mortgage longer than the customary 25 years; a mortgage that they may find themselves repaying well into their seventies or eighties.

 How many years can you get a mortgage over?